PQCA/documentation/docs/contributing/requesting-a-change.md

 Before describing your idea, you can provide additional context for us to understand what you are trying to achieve.
-Explain the circumstances in which you're using pq-code-package, and what you _think_ might be relevant.
+Explain the circumstances in which you're using pqca, and what you _think_ might be relevant.
 Don't write about the change request here.

 !!! success "Why we need this"